Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   Grader comments: no inline R code; do not print analysis results as raw output (save to objects and/or print to formatted tables)

-            inline R code was used in missing data and outliers
+        -   inline R code was used in the place where need data, like missing data, outliers, hypothesis testing

 ### BibTeX